 Which Wheels Stay True Longer?
 Carbon Fiber or Aluminum

 Bicycle wheels require very little maintenance.
 Really, all you have to do is keep the hub bearings greased and true the wheels once in a while to make sure the rims stay straight and round.
 Truing bike wheels involves adjusting the spoke tension.
-For more info, check out this guide.

 Carbon fiber wheels tend to stay true longer than aluminum wheels.
 You may only have to true your carbon wheels once after 25,000 miles.
 You may have to check the spoke tension and true your aluminum wheels once every 10,000 miles.